 Purchasing is the act of buying products or services.
 It is more like a subset of the procurement process.
 It involves receiving products, verifying purchases, sending GRN, creating invoices, etc.

-Some businesses skip the entire procurement process and go straight to purchasing to save time.
+Some organizations skip the entire procurement process and go straight to purchasing to save time.
 While this approach may work for some buyers, it does not always provide the best price or terms.

 Therefore, buyers must understand the importance of going through the meticulous procurement process before purchasing the product.

-While there are some significant differences between procurement and purchasing, there are also some similarities.
+While there are some significant differences between procurement vs purchasing, there are also some similarities.
 Here are some similarities in purchasing vs. procurement

-- Both involve negotiation: One similarity between these concepts is that both involve negotiation to get the best possible price and terms for the buyer while ensuring quality and timely delivery.
+a.
+Both Involve Negotiation: One similarity between these concepts is that both involve negotiation to get the best possible price and terms for the buyer while ensuring quality and timely delivery.

-- Both require research: Another similarity is that both require market research and supplier selection to identify potential suppliers who can provide what you need at a fair price.
+b.
+Both Require Research: Another similarity is that both require market research and supplier selection to identify potential suppliers who can provide what you need at a fair price.

-- Both have risks: Procurement vs purchasing involves risks such as supplier default or poor-quality products/services.
+c.
+Both Have Risks: Procurement vs purchasing involves risks such as supplier default or poor-quality products/services.
 Considering all risks before moving forward with any purchase decision is essential.

-- Similar result: Even though the steps vary for each process, the result is still the same, purchasing a product for the team.
+d.
+Similar Result: Even though the steps vary for each process, the result is still the same: purchasing a product for the team.

 Now that we’ve defined each concept individually and understood their similarities, let’s look at how they differ.
 The primary difference between procurement and purchasing is the purpose, followed by the ideas of timing and approach.